-By registering for a Master Plant Dieta, you are declaring that you are in physical and mental condition appropriate to the activities described in the Master Plant Dieta page, that you agree to participate at your own risk, and that we cannot accept liability for any accident or injury.
-We will provide the most secure environment to work with ayahuasca as possible and ensure your welfare to the best of our abilities, at all times.
+By registering for a master plant dieta, you are declaring that you are in physical and mental condition appropriate to the activities described in the Master Plant Dieta page, that you agree to participate at your own risk, and that we cannot accept liability for any accident or injury.
+We will provide the most secure environment to work with ayahuasca and master plant dieta as possible and ensure your welfare to the best of our abilities, at all times.
 In return, we ask that you behave responsibly and do not endanger yourself or others.

-From an Amazonian plant healer’s perspective, when a patient or apprentice is working with a medicinal plant, it is preferable to not take any other substances or medicines.
-This may cause cutipado or, in other words, interfere with the plant’s energy and provoke unwanted reactions.
+From an Amazonian plant healer’s perspective, when a patient or apprentice is working with a medicinal plant, it is important not to take any other substances or medicines.
+This may interfere with the plant’s energy and provoke unwanted reactions.

-Certain drugs and medications have been found to not be compatible with ayahuasca.
-It is essential to stop taking the substances listed in this document and give your system sufficient time to remove them from the body before you begin a program.
-We will provide advice on how to proceed during your booking process.
-Please consult your doctor if you are in any doubt.
-You should not stop taking prescribed medications without consulting your doctor.
+From a biomedical perspective, certain drugs and medications have been found not compatible with ayahuasca.
+It is essential to stop taking the substances listed in the document below and give your system sufficient time to remove them from the body before you begin a master/teacher plant dieta, but please consult your doctor first about the intention of stopping and let us know as well.
+You should not stop taking prescribed medications without the guidance of your doctor!